-Our gallery guarantees that each piece of antique furniture has been carefully selected by our gallery owner who has spent the last twenty years traveling the world and buying only from experts with vast knowledge in Asian antiques.
+Our gallery guarantees that each piece of antique furniture has been carefully selected by our gallery owner who has spent over twenty years traveling the world and buying only from experts with vast knowledge in Asian antiques.

 Korean antique furniture is characterized by restraint and austere simplicity of line and proportion.
 Their most notable form of furniture are chests.
 See All Korean Antique Furniture…

 Circa 1860, Yi Dynasty; paulownia wood, mother-of-pearl inlaid.
 30.5" L, 14.75" W, 18.25" H This document box was found

 1860; paulownia wood, oiled rice paper; Kang Won Do province.
 Certified.
 This stacked chest is made of paulownia wood covered